torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

    clean:
            make -C $(KDIR) M=`pwd` clean

-And the example of a Kbuild file used to compile a module:
+And the example of a :file:`Kbuild` file used to compile a module:

 .. code-block:: bash